metaphorical/javascript-stack-1/readme.md

 Server is built in Express and will utilize open movie db API and maybe more similar APIs.

-**Note:** did not get to setup React devtools.
-From what I understood, using it is just a matter of exposing React to window.React and there are tools like [Webpack expose-loader](https://www.npmjs.com/package/expose-loader)

 ###Stack

 Stuff that I am piling up inside this playground